knative/docs/docs/install/knative-with-any-k8s.md

 ### Getting started with Eventing

-You can find a number of sample on how to get started with Knative Eventing [here](../eventing/).
+You can find a number of samples for Knative Eventing [here](../eventing/samples/README.md).
+A quick-start guide is available [here](../eventing/getting-started.md).

 ## Installing the Monitoring bundle